mizrael/davidguida.net/src/_posts/2017-05-01-dont-worry-heimdall-will-watch-over-all-your-microservices.md

 Every service will register itself during initialization, allowing clients to&nbsp;query the registry and&nbsp;know the endpoint&nbsp;(possibly the best one).

-I found this concept pretty useful so I decided to create a poor man&#8217;s version myself, using ASP.NET Core, MongoDB and React and I named it Heimdall, the guardian god of the&nbsp;[Norse mythology](https://en.wikipedia.org/wiki/Norse_mythology "Norse mythology")&nbsp;.
+I found this concept pretty useful so I decided to create a poor man's version myself, using ASP.NET Core, MongoDB and React and I named it Heimdall, the guardian god of the&nbsp;[Norse mythology](https://en.wikipedia.org/wiki/Norse_mythology "Norse mythology")&nbsp;.
 The list of features for now is very scarce, you can just register a service, add/remove endpoints and query, but I have a full roadmap ready 🙂

 Oh and I also added help pages using <a href="http://swagger.io/" target="_blank" rel="noopener noreferrer">Swagger</a> !